 There were four variables identified as leadership hallmarks: meeting with library staff, working with or meeting with school principal/administration, attending faculty meetings, and participating in standards and/or curriculum committees.
-Each variable was calculated in the same manner as the percentage of time spent in meetings with principal/administration.
+Survey respondents calculated and reported the percentage of total staff hours per week spent in each type of leadership activity for their libraries.